THE DESIGNERS GUILD CARE AND CLEANING GUIDE

 Careful and regular maintenance is the key to prolonging the life and retaining the appearance of soft furnishings.
-The following notes are offered as a brief guide on the care and cleaning of fabrics and wallpapers.
+The following notes are offered as a brief guide on the care and cleaning of fabrics.

 - The principal causes of soiling are airborne dust, cigarette smoke, gas or open fires and accidental spillage or staining.
 Most of these can be avoided or at least reduced; others can be remedied by timely and appropriate maintenance.